Skip to main content

 Climate Change

 Southeast Asia faces rising sea levels, heat waves, floods, droughts and increasingly intense and unpredictable weather events and natural hazards.
-Climate change and disasters are exacerbating pre-existing vulnerabilities have the potential to affect populations at scale, reversing development gains and requiring significant recovery efforts.
+Climate change and disasters are exacerbating pre-existing vulnerabilities and have the potential to affect populations at scale, reversing development gains and requiring significant recovery efforts.

 Addressing climate change and the clean energy transition is a key component of Australia's diplomatic, economic and development relationships in Southeast Asia.

-We will help accelerate the region’s clean energy transition, including through the equitable uptake of technologies that contribute to mitigation and advance progress toward net zero emissions.
+We help accelerate the region's clean energy transition, including through the equitable uptake of technologies that contribute to mitigation and advance progress toward net zero emissions.

 Gender Equality, Disability and Social Inclusion (GEDSI)